flikore/validator/usage.md

 var_dump($set->validate(array('name' => 'the age is not good', 'age' => 12))); // bool(false)
 {% endhighlight %}

+### Partial validation

-If you need to validate only a subset of fields (for, say, using in the `onBlur` event of an input element, without need to validate the whole form), set the second argument of `validate` (or `assert`) to the field or list of fields you want to actually validate.
+If you need to validate only a subset of fields (for, say, using in the `onBlur` event of an input element, without need to validate the whole form), set the second argument of [`validate`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Interfaces.IValidator.html#_validate "validate") (or [`assert`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Interfaces.IValidator.html#_assert "assert")) to the field or list of fields you want to actually validate.
 If there's no rules for a given field, it'll just be ignored.

 **Example**: